Florida Trees and Shrubs

 winged sumac tree winged sumac leaf detail winged sumac fruit

-Common names include - shining sumac, flameleaf sumac, dwarf sumac
+Common names include - Shining sumac, flameleaf sumac, dwarf sumac

-Florida native, large deciduous shrub or small tree 18 feet or occasionally taller with a more or less equal spread, trunk may be up to 10 inches in diameter but usually much smaller, the bark is smooth, light brown and becomes scaly with age, crown is irregular and of medium density.
+Large deciduous shrub or small tree 18 feet or occasionally taller with a more or less equal spread, trunk may be up to 10 inches in diameter but usually much smaller, the bark is smooth, light brown and becomes scaly with age, crown is irregular and of medium density.

 Panicles made up of many small, greenish-yellow flowers are produced in the summer, individual plants produce either all male or all female flowers.